Skip to main content

 Climate has always changed.
 Our present period is no different, so action is unnecessary.

 Indeed, the Earth has been subject to cycles of glaciation and deglaciation for hundreds of thousands of years.
-Luckily, we can determine atmospheric levels of CO2 dating back to hundreds of thousands of years ago by measuring entrapped CO2 in ice cores from Antarctica and Greenland.
-In addition, we've been able to infer the temperature over this time frame using proxies for temperature (tree rings, fossils, and more, as described in section 31.2).
-Figure \(\PageIndex{4}\) shows how atmospheric CO2 and temperature have varied over the last 800,000 years using ice core data.
+Luckily, we can determine atmospheric CO2 levels dating back hundreds of thousands of years by measuring the entrapped CO2 in ice cores from Antarctica and Greenland.
+In addition, we've been able to infer temperatures over this time frame using proxies (tree rings, fossils, and more, as described in section 31.2).
+Figure \(\PageIndex{4}\) shows how atmospheric CO2 and temperature have varied over the last 800000 years using Antarctic ice core data.

 Several key features of the graph should be apparent:

-- Both CO2 and ΔT change in synchrony.
-An obvious question might be what changes first.
+• Both CO2 and ΔT change in synchrony.
+An obvious question is: what changes first?
 Does ΔT drive CO2 changes or vice versa?
 More on that in a bit.

-- The CO2 levels in more modern times (right-hand side of the graph) have soared in ways not seen in the last 800,000 years!
+• The CO2 levels in more recent times (on the right-hand side of the graph) have soared to levels not seen in the last 800,000 years!
 CO2 emissions from the burning of fossil fuels cause this change.

-In those 800K years, the Earth has experienced cycles of glaciation/deglaciation with recurring ice ages.
+Over those 800K years, the Earth has experienced cycles of glaciation/deglaciation, including recurring ice ages.
 Figure (\PageIndex{5}\) below shows a depiction of the last ice age, which peaked 21,000 years ago (left).
 At that time, the ice cap over New York City was about 1 mile high (right) as CO2 was 185 ppm!

 By 5000 BCE, the glacier had retreated to more modern levels, leaving ice over the Arctic Ocean and Greenland.
 CO2 levels were then around 260 ppm.
 A change of just 100 ppm in CO2 was sufficient to melt the Northern Hemisphere glaciers.
-The image above is not "Northern Hemisphere-Centric" since the great glaciers were localized in the Northern Hemisphere in the ice ages.
+The image above is not "Northern Hemisphere-Centric," since the great glaciers were confined to the Northern Hemisphere during the ice ages.
 That's because glaciers grow over land, and most of the land on the planet is in the Northern Hemisphere.
 (Our climate studies won't include when one continent - Pangea- existed.)
-The video below shows an animation of the Northern Hemisphere ice shield as it changed from 19,000 BCE to now to a projected future that assumes little action to change CO2 emissions.
-Pay special attention to the graphs which show sea level changes as well.
+The video below shows an animation of the Northern Hemisphere ice shield from 19,000 BCE to now, with a projected future assuming little action to reduce CO2 emissions.
+Pay special attention to the graphs, which also show sea level changes.

 Best estimates by Tierney et al now show that during the last ice age, the average global temperature was 6 degrees Celsius (11 F) cooler than today, which in the 20th century is 14 C (57 F).
 The Arctic, however, was much colder (about 14 C or 25 F).
 The group also came up with an estimate of climate sensitivity, the increase in temperature with increasing CO2.
 That value is a rise of 3.4 °C (6.1 °F) for a doubling in CO2.
 In 1896, Arrhenius, recognizing that CO2 was a greenhouse gas, calculated that doubling atmospheric CO2 would cause a rise of 4-5 °C. No one can say we haven't known!

-A new value for climate sensitivity giving a rise of 4.8 °C (8.6 °F) for a doubling of CO2 was determined by Hansen et al (2023) using more precise data about temperatures and CO2 concentrations derived from isotopic analyses of ice core samples.
+A new value for climate sensitivity, giving a rise of 4.8 °C (8.6 °F) for a doubling of CO2, was determined by Hansen et al (2023) using more precise data about temperatures and CO2 concentrations derived from isotopic analyses of ice core samples.
 If this value holds, the environment needed for human life and our present society is seriously jeopardized unless we take immediate measures to stop emissions and cool the planet.
-In addition, the rate of increase in global and ocean temperatures has accelerated after 2010, and the likely culprit is an actual decrease in toxic SO2 aerosols released by ocean vessels in the North Pacific and Atlantic Oceans and China from the reduction of dirty coal-burning facilities.
+In addition, the rate of increase in global and ocean temperatures has accelerated after 2010, and the likely culprit is a decrease in toxic SO2 aerosols released by ocean vessels in the North Pacific and Atlantic Oceans, and in China, from the reduction of dirty coal-burning facilities.
 Aerosols reflect incident solar light and increase cloud formation, both of which help cool the planet.
 Paradoxically, reducing anthropogenic aerosols, while great for cardiovascular and pulmonary health, will accelerate global warming.
-India would be much warmer now if not for the high aerosol concentrations from smog that covers many of its large cities and countryside.
+India would be much warmer now if not for the high aerosol concentrations from smog that cover many of its large cities and countryside.

 Climate, CO2, and temperature have always changed over geological time, but our present rise in anthropogenic CO2 in such a brief time is unprecedented.
 This has led to CO2 levels far exceeding those during the warmer interglacial periods when Northern Hemisphere glaciers retreated.